justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 [short-wave.info](https://short-wave.info/index.php) is a great resource for finding the schedules and frequences of stations.
 Keep in mind that the radio we're using is located in the Netherlands - pay attention to the location of the transmitting station to determine whether you'll be able to get a clear signal.
 If you set your location, short-wave.info will show you the estimated signal strength.
 Shortwave signals don't travel well between night and daytime.
 In other words, when it's daytime in the Netherlands, you'll get a better signal from transmitters that are also in the daylight, and vice versa for nighttime.

 # Questions?
-Made your own discoveries?
+Want to let me know about a mistake I've made?
+Share your own discoveries?

 [Email me](mailto:jg@justus.ws)!